 Master of Arts in Sports Ministry

 The Master of Arts degree in Sports Ministry is a unique, 100% online master’s degree designed for individuals working in ministry-related athletic organizations who desire a master’s degree as part of their continuing education and development.
 This degree provides students with tools to minister effectively within their specific contexts.
 It draws together components from the disciplines of exercise science, theology, and ministry, in order to provide students with the necessary skills to meet both the physical and spiritual needs of today’s athletes.
+We are a member of The Association of Church Sports and Recreation Ministries.

 A Program with a Purpose